 - Plan a special snack or meal, and have your child write the menu.

 - After finishing a chapter in a book or a magazine article, have your child explain their favorite event.

 - Provide many opportunities for your child to read a wide variety of books, magazines, and other materials.
 By reading new materials, a child learns new words that might appear on a test.
 Read aloud to your child, too, even when your child can read independently.
-Research shows that this is the most important activity parents can do to increase their child’s chance of reading success.
+Research shows that this is the most important activity families can do to increase a child’s chance of reading success.